rabbitmq/rabbitmq-website/site/ldap.md

  * `subtree` searches all objects contained under the lookup base
  * `single_level` searches for groups directly contained within the lookup base

-Default value for scope is `subrtee` The query is using in-depth search up from user to target group.
+Default value for scope is `subtree` The query is using in-depth search up from user to target group.
 Search process will detect and skip cyclic paths.
 This query can be time and memory consuming if users are members of many